anrcry/fire-contact/README.md

 ## Other features

 - 🔁 Idempotent Messages (No replay attacks)
-- 🛡 Messages sent only by humans (reCAPTCHA token has to be solved & the site is protected via reCAPTCHA 😈)
+- 🛡 Messages sent only by humans
 - 🚦 Protected backend by security rules.
 - 📏 Easily scaleable
 - ⛔ No read access